liferay/liferay-docs/use/deployment/articles/06-configuring-for-high-availability/01-liferay-clustering.markdown

-- Scenario 5: The portal administrator overrides the default cache configuration files and sets `cluster.link.enabled=true` but does not set `ehcache.cluster.link.replication=true`.
+- Scenario 5: The portal administrator overrides the default cache configuration files and sets `cluster.link.enabled=true` but does not set `ehcache.cluster.link.replication.enabled=true`.
 In this case, Liferay uses the cache configurations specified in the custom cache configuration files.
 This is the recommended configuration when overriding the default cache configuration files.

-As a general rule, we recommend that portal administrators *not* set custom cache configuration files but to set `cluster.link.enabled=true` and `ehcache.cluster.link.replication=true` (i.e., we recommend that portal administrators set up the configuration in scenario 1).
+As a general rule, we recommend that portal administrators *not* set custom cache configuration files but to set `cluster.link.enabled=true` and `ehcache.cluster.link.replication.enabled=true` (i.e., we recommend that portal administrators set up the configuration in scenario 1).
 If it's necessary to tune the cache configurations, it's better to do it via a plugin than to do it directly.
 We explained how to do this in the section above called "Modifying the